everurstruly/mui-theme-builder/docs/Editor-architecture.md

 3. Workerize parsing and DSL transformations (Acorn + AST walk) to avoid jank during heavy edits.
 4. Add a `StorageService.markSaved()` helper that performs `acknowledgeStoredModifications()` + `recordStoragePoint()` atomically to eliminate ordering bugs.
 5. Add tests for: per-path code override detection; history undo/redo around save points; storage conflict scenarios.

+**Recent updates (what I changed while working on this repo)**

+- Centralized editor normalization/parsing helpers: `buildEditableCodeBodyContent`, `extractBody`, and `DEFAULT_BODY_CONTENT` moved (and exported) from the editor into
+  `src/Editor/Design/compiler/parsing/codeStringParser.ts` so the compiler is the source of truth for accepted code shapes.
+- Strict pre-validation: `src/Editor/Design/compiler/validation/validator.ts` now rejects any extraneous top-level tokens outside a single `const theme = { ... };` declaration.
+This enforces the editor's restricted input model (helps prevent accidental or malicious top-level code).
+- Populated `codeOverridesFlattened`: the developer tools were updated so that after transforming code → DSL → ThemeOptions the resulting ThemeOptions are flattened (via `flattenThemeObject`) and passed into `currentSlice.setCodeOverrides(...)`.
+This fixes per-path override detection used by property panels.
+- CodeEditor UX: reverted the earlier experimental header/footer externalization — the editor now stores and edits the full content (header + body + footer) inline in CodeMirror to match user preference.
+Paste/format/apply flows were adapted to format the full content and keep undo/selection behavior.
+- Alert UI: `src/Editor/Properties/CodeEditor/AlertBar.tsx` was fixed to correctly show evaluation errors (it previously used `Error()` accidentally).
+Types for validation errors were aligned to the compiler `ValidationError` type.
+- Layout stability: `src/Editor/Properties/CodeEditor/CodeEditor.tsx` and `src/Editor/Properties/CodeEditor/codemirror.css` updated so the editor container and CodeMirror scroller constrain height (preventing the editor from growing/shrinking the parent layout).

+These changes are intended to centralize parsing/validation in the compiler module and to restore a predictable, non-janky editor UX while keeping validation strict and visible.

+**Updated immediate next steps (high-priority)**
+- Add unit tests for `extractBody()` and `validateCodeBeforeEvaluation()` to lock in the strict validation behavior and avoid regressions.
+- Add unit tests for `useDeveloperEditTools.applyModifications()` to assert `codeOverridesFlattened` is populated and used by `useDesignerToolEdit` lookups.
+- Run the dev server and QA the Code Editor flows (paste → format → apply; save/restore session; per-path override detection).

+If you'd like, I can implement those tests next and then run the dev server to validate runtime behavior.

 **Appendix: Quick references**
 - `currentSlice` (domain state): `src/Editor/Design/Edit/useEdit/currentSlice.ts`